 We’ve also tried the Louisiana Beef Stew which is served in a sourdough bread bowl.
 The stew includes Beef, Seasoned Carrots, Red Potatoes and Mushrooms.
 I enjoyed this soup, as it was thick and had a high ration of beef in it.
 If there was a knock on the dish it’s that it may have been a little too salty.
 Still, at $11.49, this is a decent value and plenty of good, hearty food.

-The other soup offered is the Corn Chowder, also served in a sourdough bread bowl.
-I’m not as high on this one as I am the beef stew as I thought the flavor here was lacking and there wasn’t anything that made it stand out in my mind.
-That said, Corn Chowder might not be my thing so to each their own here.
+Another soup offered is the Corn Chowder, also served in a sourdough bread bowl.
+I’m not as high on this one as I am the beef stew as I thought the flavor here was a little too sweet with the corn being overpowering and there wasn’t anything that made it stand out in my mind.
+That said, Melissa really enjoys it so to each their own here.
 It is also $11.49 and very filling.

 The Mint Julep was pretty good.
 In a weird way, this is one of those Disneyland rite of passage drinks.
 It was fun and I liked the initial taste but I did get a little bit tired of it by the end.
 I still guzzled it down to help with the spice of the jambalaya.